statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 1. This regulation applies to ships constructed on or after 1 January 2007, but does not apply to emergency towing arrangements provided in accordance with regulation 3-4.
 2. Ships shall be provided with arrangements, equipment and fittings of sufficient safe working load to enable the safe conduct of all towing and mooring operations associated with the normal operation of the ship.
-3. Arrangements, equipment and fittings provided in accordance with paragraph 2 shall meet the appropriate requirements of the Administration or an organization recognized by the Administration under regulation I/6.<sup> 6) Refer to MSC/Circ.1175 on Guidance on shipboard towing and mooring equipment. </sup>
+3. Arrangements, equipment and fittings provided in accordance with paragraph 2 shall meet the appropriate requirements of the Administration or an organization recognized by the Administration under regulation I/6.
 4. Each fitting or item of equipment provided under this regulation shall be clearly marked with any restrictions associated with its safe operation, taking into account the strength of its attachment to the ship’s structure.

 ### Regulation  3-9

 ####Means of embarkation on and disembarkation from ships

-1. Ships constructed on or after 1 January 2010 shall be provided with means of embarkation on and disembarkation from ships for use in port and in port related operations, such as gangways and accommodation ladders, in accordance with paragraph 2, unless the Administration deems that compliance with a particular provision is unreasonable orimpractical<sup> 3) Circumstances where compliance may be deemed unreasonable or impractical may include where the ship:   .1 has small freeboards and is provided with boarding ramps; or   .2 is engaged in voyages between designated ports where appropriate shore accommodation/embarkation ladders (platforms) are provided.   </sup> .
+1. Ships constructed on or after 1 January 2010 shall be provided with means of embarkation on and disembarkation from ships for use in port and in port related operations, such as gangways and accommodation ladders, in accordance with paragraph 2, unless the Administration deems that compliance with a particular provision is unreasonable orimpractical .
-2. The means of embarkation and disembarkation required in paragraph 1 shall be constructed and installed based on the guidelines developed by the Organization<sup> 4) Refer to the Guidelines for construction, installation, maintenance and inspection/survey of accommodation ladders and gangways, to be developed by the Organization. </sup> .
+2. The means of embarkation and disembarkation required in paragraph 1 shall be constructed and installed based on the guidelines developed by the Organization .
-3. For all ships the means of embarkation and disembarkation shall be inspected and maintained<sup> 4) Refer to the Guidelines for construction, installation, maintenance and inspection/survey of accommodation ladders and gangways, to be developed by the Organization. </sup> in suitable condition for their intended purpose, taking into account any restrictions related to safe loading.
+3. For all ships the means of embarkation and disembarkation shall be inspected and maintained in suitable condition for their intended purpose, taking into account any restrictions related to safe loading.
 All wires used to support the means of embarkation and disembarkation shall be maintained as specified in regulation III/20.4.

 ### Regulation  3-10